What are Stock Warrants?

 There are two kinds of warrants:

 A call warrant is the right to buy a specified amount of shares from a company at a certain price in the future.
 A put warrant is the right to sell back a specified number of shares to the issuing company at a specific price in the future.

 A company may issue a warrant to attract more investors for an offered bond or stock.
 As a result, the company may obtain better terms on the bond or stock offering.
-For example, where the company trades its shares at $100 each, and the warrant is $10 each, more investors will exercise the right of a warrant, even if they lack enough capital to buy the stocks.
+For example, when the company shares trade at $100 each, and the warrants are $10 each, more investors will exercise the right of a warrant, even if they lack enough capital to buy the stocks.
 The warrant represents a potential source of capital in the future when the company needs to raise additional capital without offering other bonds or stock.

 Further, companies can issue warrants as a capitalization option when heading to bankruptcy.
 Issuing warrants provides the company with a future source of capital.
-Also, a warrant may be issued as a way of preserving the goodwill from the company’s shareholders.
+Also, a warrant may be issued as a way of preserving goodwill from the company’s shareholders.
 It will be more easy to convince shareholders to pay $10 per warrant than to purchase additional company shares at $100.
 However, warrants should be used carefully due to the quick gains or losses that they create.